GiovanniBillo/Cloud_basic_project/Report Cloud Computing.md

 ## VBox Cluster

 ## Goals
-In this tutorial, we are going to create a cluster of Linux virtual machines.
+In this report, we are going to create a cluster of Linux virtual machines.
 - Our machines will be named master  node02, node03,..., node0X.
 - The first machine will act as a master node and will have 2vCPUs, 2GB of RAM and 20 GB hard disk.
 The others will act as workers and will have the same specs
 - We will assign our machines static IP address in the internal network: 192.168.0.1, 192.168.0.2, 192.168.0.3, ..., 192.168.0.XX.